prohilla/TwitterApiProxy/README.md

 # Twitter API Proxy
 API management gateway for Twitter search and trends API.
-The gateway provides simple user authentication with username and password, user activity is tracked once they log in.
-All the request sent by user, errors from twitter API and errors from Proxy are written in a database, you can query this database and analyse the gateway usage.
+The gateway provides simple user authentication with username and password, user activity is tracked once they log in. **All the request sent by user, errors from twitter API and errors from Proxy are written in a database, you can query this database and analyse the gateway usage.** Oauth is ued to connect to twitter.

 ### What all can be done ?
 * Client can perform Twitter search with all parameters supported as with the official Twitter search API.
 * Client can get Twitter trends with all parameters supported as with the official Twitter trends API.
 * User can authenticate himself with proxy using username and password.
-New users can be added to proxy.
-Ratelimits can be imposed and IP addresses can be banned & unbanned.
+* New users can be added to proxy.
+* Ratelimits can be imposed
+* IP addresses can be banned & unbanned.
 * Analytics can be obtained for proxy and user.

 ### Running the proxy